yusukebe/ramen-api/README.md

 **Ramen API** is a free Web API about :ramen:.
 This API is designed for the purpose of testing your software application which is accessing Web APIs.
-For example, you can use Ramen API when you are prototyping such as a React, Vue, and Angular interface.
+For example, you can use Ramen API when you are prototyping such as a React, Vue, and Angular web pages.

 You can try Ramen API with this code.